sitloboi2012/Shelby_Gamble_System/README.md

 ```

 Some file you need to change and replace the info before running the code:
+- Create a folder at the parent path, `.streamlit/secrets.toml` and `app/local.env`
-- Check shared folder on GDrive for `app/local.env` and `.streamlit/secrets.toml` for specific key information.
+- Check shared folder on GDrive for API KEY for specific key information like FinnHub or AWS.

 ## Running UI
 To run the UI locally, run the following line: ```streamlit run app/main.py```